NicholasJDi/Music-Display-Desklet/README.md

 You can fully configure both text lines, you can do something like this:<br>
 <img width="242" height="78" alt="Screenshot from 2025-09-08 08-50-30" src="https://github.com/user-attachments/assets/2858b670-cd22-4200-aea3-288e345a4a41" />

-For both lines you can change: format, font, and font size.
+For both lines you can change: format, font, font size, and font color.

 ### Format
 #### %title%